MAPL-UFU/palms-ftp/README.md

     ```python
     pyinstaller --onefile -w main.py
     ```
+The execuble built is found in the dist directory.

 # License information
 PALMS is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 But you always need to state that MAPL-UFU is the original author of this software.